 You will need a proposer to support your application.
-They need to have agreed to be your proposer and should have read your Competence Statement or Engineering Practice Report.
+They need to have agreed to be your proposer and should have read your application documentation.
 They should be:

 - A Member or Fellow of SLL, - A Member or Fellow of CIBSE, - Registered CEng with any Engineering Council nominated institution, or - Professionally registered within the construction industry (eg CIOB, RICS, RIBA).